TiagoDiass/fastfeet-server/README.md

   - [ ] Recipient handlers
   - [ ] Package handlers
 - Add swagger to endpoints
+- Check how we can notify recipients about their packages through email
 - Add endpoints to finish cruds of other entities